 The Metropolitan Police prefers to recruit from other areas of the country and only about one fifth of bobbies are Londoners, with another fifth from other towns and the remainder from rural districts across the British Isles, especially from the West Country, Ireland and Scotland (as the force considers that country boys are more honest and dependable and make the best policemen).
 About one quarter of municipal forces, including Birmingham City Police, point blank refuse to recruit men who originate in the town they police.
 Many Glasgow and Liverpool recruits come from the Highlands, and some speak fairly poor English, as Gaelic is their native tongue.
 The rural bobby, on the other hand, is likely to have been brought up in the county in which he works and to have a local accent.

 The bobby is also, of course, white.
 It seems there were one or two black or mixed-race policemen in the 19th century, but there will be no more until 1966.
+He is required to be a natural-born British subject.
 Most policemen have no more than an elementary school education and almost none have been to university.